Amazon SEO: The COMPLETE Guide [INFOGRAPHIC]

 - The likelihood if you’re going to buy it

-You want to gear your product listings around buyer intent keywords.
+You want to gear your listings on Amazon around buyer intent keywords.
 Follow?

 Some more from Amazon: